MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-network-debugging-connection.md

 To use IPv6 with the debugger complete these steps.

-1. Ping your \<debughostname\> and note the IPv6 address that is reported on the Reply from output lines.Use this IPv6 address in place of x:y:z:p:d:q:r:n below
+1. Ping your \<debughostname\> and note the IPv6 address that is reported on the Reply from output lines.Use this IPv6 address in place of x:y:z:p:d:q:r:n below.

 2. Use BCDEdit to delete any existing ip address values in dbgsettings.